Try this sweet woodruff syrup recipe with fresh strawberries and ice cream for a tasty summer dessert.

 3. Wash the strawberries, remove stems, and cut into small pieces.
 Put them in a bowl with about a quarter of the sweet woodruff syrup and set aside for 10 minutes.
 Taste; depending on the sweetness of the berries, add more syrup gradually.

-> Read the original article: Cooking with Herbs in Germany.
+Read the original article: German Cuisine Recipes with Herbs.

-> Sibylle Hechtel writes from Estes Park, Colorado.
+Sibylle Hechtel writes from Estes Park, Colorado.
 Her latest articles appear in Red Herring and New Scientist.

 Sit in on dozens of practical workshops from the leading authorities on natural health, organic gardening, real food and more!LEARN MORE